mindsparkist/Tomcat-Setup/README.md

-# This is an end-to-end, enterprise-grade deployment guide.
+# Tomcat Installation and Improvements V-0.0.1

-## It takes you from a blank server to a running Java web application, applying best practices for security and reliability.
+This is an end-to-end, enterprise-grade deployment guide.It takes you from a blank server to a running Java web application, applying best practices for security and reliability.

 Here is your "Pro" playbook for deploying Petclinic to Tomcat on a fresh Linux server.